 Based on meta-analyses, the BP-lowering effect of CPAP therapy in patients with OSA is reported to be approximately 2 to 3 mm Hg.
 This figure is derived from heterogeneous trials, which are often limited by poor CPAP adherence, and thus the treatment effect may possibly be underestimated.
 We analyzed morning BP data from three randomized controlled CPAP withdrawal trials, which included only patients with optimal CPAP compliance.

-Within the three trials, 149 OSA patients on CPAP were randomized to continue therapeutic CPAP (n = 65) or to withdraw CPAP (n = 84) for two weeks.
-Morning BP was measured at home before, and after sleep studies in hospital.
+Within the three trials, 149 patients with OSA who were receiving CPAP were randomized to continue therapeutic CPAP (n = 65) or to withdraw CPAP (n = 84) for 2 weeks.
+Morning BP was measured at home before and after sleep studies in the hospital.

-CPAP-withdrawal results in a clinically relevant increase in BP, which is considerably higher than in conventional CPAP trials, and is also underestimated when office BP is used.
-Greater OSA severity is associated with a higher BP rise in response to CPAP-withdrawal.
+CPAP withdrawal results in a clinically relevant increase in BP, which is considerably higher than in conventional CPAP trials; it is also underestimated when office BP is used.
+Greater OSA severity is associated with a higher BP rise in response to CPAP withdrawal.

 ClinicalTrials.gov; No.: NCT01332175 and NCT01797653) URL: www.clinicaltrials.gov and ISRCTN registry (ISRCTN 93153804) URL: http://www.isrctn.com/.